-- $\textbf{1.} \ \mathsf{Please} \ \mathsf{go} \ \mathsf{to} \ \mathsf{our} \ \mathsf{audio} \ \mathsf{file} \ \mathsf{website} \ \mathsf{at} \ \mathsf{Inydp.com/resources}$ - 2.
-Type in the password 'password' and click the submit button. - 3.
-Then, click on the download button for whichever tour you wish to download. - 4.
+- 1. Go to the Rome parade website www.romeparade.com - 2.
+Click on the login button on the upper right hand side of the homepage. - 3.
+Type in the password 'BuonAnno24'. - 4.
+Then, click on the download button for whichever tour you wish to download. - 5.
 The audio file, when downloaded, will appear in the 'downloads' folder, on your phone.
-This can be found in the Files app, on iPhone, or the My Files app (or equivalent), on Android devices. - Each stop has its own start timecode, listed next to the stop number, on the following walk instructions. - 6.
+This can be found in the Files app, on iPhone, or the My Files app (or equivalent), on Android devices. - Each stop has its own start timecode, listed next to the stop number, on the following walk instructions. - 7.
 Away you go, and have fun!

-These audio-tours are undertaken entirely at your own risk.
-London Sights Ltd. is not responsible for your persons astety, or any damage or losses suffered whilst doing any of its audio-tours.
-The digital audio contents of this player are the sole intellectual property of London Sights Ltd. and it is strictly forbidden to reproduce, perform, transfer, distribute or store any of the elements in any form whatsoever without the prior permission of London Sights Ltd. All information on the audio-tour is to the best of our knowledge correct at the time of recording.
+I nese audio-tours are uncertained entirely at your own risk.
+Lordon Sights Ltd. is not responsible for your persons after, or any damage or losses suffered whilst doing any of its audio-tours.
+The digital audio contents of this player are the sole intellectual property of London Sights Ltd. and it is strictly forbidden to reproduce, perform, transfer, distribute or store any of the elements in any form whatsoever without the prior permission of London Sights Ltd. information on the audio-tour is to the best of our knowledge correct at the time of recording.
 However unexpected route closures and alterations can occur which are beyond our control.
 London Sights Ltd does not accept any liability for any changes or events which occur after the recording of the audio-tours.
-London Sights Ltd. 40 2024.
+London Sights Ltd. @ 2025.